Adamskoullos/ProDev/README.md

 * The application to be easy and intuitive to navigate and get familiar with
     * Top-bar on mobile has three main tabs: Projects, Bugs, Chat and the side-nav can navigate to any page with one click
 * To get up and running quickly
-    * Complete login or signup form and go straight to `use projects` page.
+    * Complete login or signup form and go straight to `user projects` page.
 Signup has three inputs, user name, email and password.

 #### Returning visitor goals
 * To be able to quickly and smoothly sign in
     * Users can sign in with two inputs, their email and password and then they get taken straight to their projects page
 * To clearly see when they are logged in and for any user profile settings to be loaded on login
-    * Username displays in the right of the top-bar and is omnipresent
+    * User name displays in the right of the top-bar and is omnipresent
     * There is no user object within firestore in the end.
 The user display name is saved within the firebase authentication object
     * The user settings would have been the theme mode, however due to the nature of the app being an SPA the chosen theme does not reset on page changes.
 However the theme is not stored and on page reloads this reverts back to the default dark mode.
 This may be something that gets upgraded in the future.
 Now the theme switch functionality is in place, changing a user property at source can be easily integrated.
 * To easily develop workflow patterns of efficiency and fold them into their daily processes